Homes inspected by Igor Smetaniuk -

 Home Inspection - The Good, The Bad, and The Ugly

-Taking time to read the information on my website will help you gain a comprehensive understanding about a Home Inspection and the selection process of a professional Home Inspector.
-Utilize this information as a foundation for making the right choices!
+Taking time to read the information on my website will help you gain a comprehensive understanding about a Home Inspection and the selection process of a HIGHLY QUALIFIED Home Inspector.
+NOTE: It is a fact that most anyone can get Licensed with minimal effort, generalized textbook knowledge or lack of prior construction experience.
+Utilize the following information as a foundation for making the right selection!

 The Good...